skaithal/Light-and-Sound-Game/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 In my process of creating the website, I wanted to learn more about how to frame the website so that it dynamically resizes to the shape of the screen + have the site elements occupy fixed spots on the website.
 In addition, the Javacript section's versatility and its dynamic nature was incredibly exciting to me; I would love to learn more about how recent forms of Javascript like React or Angular can be used to make the site more animated, aesthetic, and functional.
-Moreover, I would love to learn about UX design and the process that goes into creating a site with excellent UI; I have heard tools like Figma help web development teams plan their site out before development, I would love to learn how to effectively such tools as well!
+Moreover, I would love to learn about UX design and the process that goes into creating a site with excellent UI; I have heard tools like Figma help web development teams plan their site out before development, I would love to learn how to effectively use such tools as well!

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)